acbsp/bonafide.guru/en/contents.rst

 good.
 In case of further delay, this situation can split our society not into two but many parties, just as it happened with *Gaudya-math*.

-This will happen because some devotees would choose Srila Prabhupada as **bona fide** *diksha-guru*, and others would *be verged to self-appointed gurus of ISKCON*.
+This will happen because some devotees would choose |SP| as **bona fide** *diksha-guru*, and others would *be verged to self-appointed gurus of ISKCON*.
 Those who are financially dependent on them would also *be verged* to the last.
 Unfortunately such motion is already taking place in ISKCON.
 This can bring about serious problems in spiritual field and discord between devotees.
 Is it really what Srila Prabhupada wanted?
-To prevent such oncoming catastrophe it is necessary to unite into one joint family as it was bequeathed by Srila Prabhupada.
+To prevent such oncoming catastrophe it is necessary to unite into one joint family as it was bequeathed by |SP|.
 And then all problems will fade away.
 We shall hope that this book will help devotees to realize the importance, of this very relevant topic.